Workshop ASPACC 2025

 Talk topic: Combustion Kinetics: From Fundamentals to Applications

-Short Biography: Prof Song CHENG is now an Assistant Professor in Thermo-fluids and Combustion at The Departmental of Mechanical Engineering of The Hong Kong Polytechnic University (PolyU).
+Short Biography: Prof Song Cheng is now an Assistant Professor in Thermo-fluids and Combustion at The Departmental of Mechanical Engineering of The Hong Kong Polytechnic University (PolyU).
 Prof Cheng received his Ph.D. degree from the Department of Mechanical Engineering of the University of Melbourne.
 He was appointed a Visiting Researcher in the Department of Mechanical Engineering of the University of California, Berkeley from 2017 to 2018, and worked at the Energy Systems Division of Argonne National Laboratory from 2019 to 2021.
 Since joining PolyU, Prof Cheng has won many awards and secured fundings from The Research Grant Council of HKSAR, The Chief Executive’s Policy Unit of HKSAR, The Environmental Protection Department of HKSAR, The Natural Science Foundation of China, The Natural Science foundation of Guangdong, etc. Currently, Prof Cheng leads the Ultra-High-Pressure Combustion Laboratory and the Laser-Diagnosing Advanced Propulsion Laboratory at PolyU, with research interests toward comprehending the fundamental physics and chemistries involved in extreme and carbon-free energy utilization.

 Prof. Hisashi Nakamura